 Requirements relating to the Project Owner

-The organisation listed as the Project Owner in the application form must have approved the submission of the grant application.
+The research organisation listed as the Project Owner in the application form must have authorised the submission of the grant application to the Research Council.

 Requirements relating to partners

-Only other research organisations may participate as partners in the Researcher Project and receive Research Council funding.
+Approved Norwegian research organisations and equivalent foreign organisations are eligible to participate as partners in the project and receive funding.

 What can you seek funding for?

-Funding may be sought to cover budgeted project costs.
-Payroll costs for project partners in Norway must be based on the lump-sum rates for fellowship-holders.
+You can apply for funding for budgeted project costs.
+Payroll costs must be based on the lump-sum rates for research fellows for project partners in Norway.

-The Project Owner (R&D organisation) is responsible for selecting the archiving solution(s) to use for storing research data generated during the project.
-The Project Owner must specify the planned solution(s) in connection with the revised grant proposal.
+- The Project Owner organisation is responsible for selecting which archiving solution(s) to use for storing research data generated during the project.
+This must be specified in the data management plan for the project.

 Reporting and disbursement of funding

-Funding will be disbursed in arrears, and only actual expenses entered in the institution’s accounts will be covered.
-All reports are to be submitted online.
+Funding will be disbursed every four months, and only actual expenses entered in the institution’s accounts will be covered.
+All reporting takes place electronically.